gotthardp/lorawan-server/README.md

 install and configure the server.
 You can use a Debian package, download the binary release and run it manually or build the server from source codes.

-After the installation you have to:
- * Add LoRaWAN gateways you want to use.
- * Configure each device you want to use, either as a personalized device (ABP) or as an over-the-air activated (OTAA) device.

 Run the lorawan-server release by:
 ```bash
 cd lorawan-server
 bin/lorawan-server
 ```

+Don't forget to set the server address and port (by default 1680) in the LoRaWAN gateways you want to use with the server.

-Terminate the lorawan-server by:
+You can terminate the lorawan-server by:
 ```bash
 bin/lorawanctl stop
 ```